MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## revoscalepy compute context and data sources

 Remote computing is available for specific data sources on selected platforms.
-The following tables articulate viable combinations.
+The following tables document supported combinations.

 ### Compute contexts